hanzov69/discord-printerbot/README.md

 Once the bot is running and invited to your server, you can use slash commands:

 - `/pbabout` - Shows basic information about the bot
+- `/pbadmin` - Configure bot administrator settings
+  - `/pbadmin role` - Set or clear the administrator role for the bot
-- `/pbhere` - Sets the current channel as the announce channel for webhook messages
+  - `/pbadmin channel` - Set the announce channel for webhook messages (can specify a channel or use current channel)

 All commands are prefixed with `pb` to avoid conflicts with other bots.